Bachelor of Engineering (Honours) program rules

 - Honours WAM to be calculated to one decimal place

-- Academic Withdrawal (AW) grades will count as fails in Honours WAM calculations.
+- Academic Withdrawal (AW) grades will count as fails

 - No level 4 BE course until 102 UOC of BE stream passed